-4.2.20 Monitoring of intertidal mudflat and saltmarsh habitats in the lee of the causeway structure would be undertaken following construction of the causeway and implementation of the Saltmarsh Enhancement and Maintenance Plan (application document A8.10).
-The purpose of this is to determine the level of change to intertidal habitats and to monitor the success of the saltmarsh creation and the rate of expansion of saltmarsh communities into the mudflat (see Saltmarsh Enhancement and Maintenance Plan for further details).
+4.2.224.2.23 Monitoring of intertidal mudflat and saltmarsh habitats in the lee of the causeway structure would be undertaken following construction of the causeway and implementation of the Saltmarsh Enhancement and Maintenance Plan (application document A8.10).
+The purpose of this is to determine the level of change to intertidal habitats and to monitor the success of the saltmarsh creation and the rate of expansion of saltmarsh communities into the mudflat, as described in paragraph 1.1.1 above (see Saltmarsh Enhancement and Maintenance Plan for further details).

-Decommissioning phase 4.3
+4.3 Decommissioning phase

-4.3.1 It is assumed that the causeway would be left in situ in perpetuity and not decommissioned.
+4.3.1 The causeway will be decommissioned either at the end of the project (i.e. 35 years), or in potentially in the intervening period starting from five years post-commissioning of the flexible generation plant, post construction, if an alternative access becomes possible. would be left in situ in perpetuity and not decommissioned.
 As such, the effects on marine environmental receptors during the operation and maintenance phase would continue beyond the decommissioning phase.